pabloagustinpace/public-projects/README.md

-# Welcome to My Computer Vision and Data Structures Projects
+# Welcome to My Computer Vision and Algorithm Implementation Projects

 ## Overview
 Welcome to my repository of public projects!
-This space is dedicated to showcasing my work in the fields of computer vision and data structures.
+This space is dedicated to showcasing my work in the fields of computer vision and Algorithm Implementation.
 Feel free to explore and gain insights from these projects.

 ## Computer Vision Projects
 In the `computer_vision` directory, you'll find a variety of projects related to image processing, machine learning, and more.
 Each project includes: